sameersbn/docker-bind/README.md

 sameersbn/bind:latest
 ```

+By default, the container will start webmin where you can configure bind using the web interface.
 Point your browser to `https://localhost:10000` and login as root.
 A random password is assigned for the root user.
 This password can be retrieved from the container logs.

 ```bash
 docker logs bind 2>&1 | grep '^User: ' | tail -n1
 ```

 Please note that the password is not persistent and changes every time the image is executed.

+If you do not want the webmin server to be started, you can specify `-e WEBMIN_ENABLED=false` in the docker command line.

 # Data Store
 You should mount a volume at `/data` for persistence of your bind server configuration.